esohkevin/pycmplot/README.md

 A potential useful application is **comparative visualization** of results from multiple imputation panels, multiple populations, or multiple traits to observe shared genetic architecture.

+Read more in the package documentation page: https://pycmplot.readthedocs.io/en/latest/

 ---

 ## Installation